gitlabhq/gitlabhq/doc/api/groups.md

 By default, groups only get 20 namespaces at a time because the API results are paginated.

-To get more (up to 100), pass the following as an argument to the API call
+To get more (up to 100), pass the following as an argument to the API call:
 ```
 per_page=100
 ```

-And to switch pages add
+And to switch pages add:
 ```
 page=2
 ```